Published in JPN Vol. 52, No. 8 (August 2014): Channeling Jane Austen…

 Why I Like Yoga: An Adjunct Treatment for Anxiety

 I often recommend yoga as a tool to help manage anxiety.
 We are fortunate to have several places to learn and practice yoga in Fredericksburg.
-There are classes for everyone; from the beginner to the advanced yoga.
+There are classes for everyone, from the beginner to the advanced yogi.
 A good yoga teacher will accommodate you.
-As my favorite yoga teacher says; “It is your personal journey.
+As my favorite yoga teacher says, “It is your personal journey.
 Let go of expectations.
 Let go of competition.”
-That was particularly helpful for me when I started yoga classes because I was going through a rough patch and I spent a lot of time in Childs Pose.
-Child’s pose is a posture of being comfortably curled like a shell, in a way that feels good on the back.
+That was particularly helpful for me when I started yoga classes because I was going through a rough patch, and I spent a lot of time in childs pose.
+Child’s pose is a posture of being comfortably curled like a shell, in a way that feels good to the back.
 It was OK for me to stay curled up.
 There was no judgment.
 When I was ready to join the class and stretch I did.

-So if you have never tried yoga, where to start?
+If you have never tried yoga, where to start?
 The city and the county Parks and Recreation departments offer classes for every level.
-It cost $7.00 to drop in.
-No reservation required but you can also sign up for a series.
 Most gyms and the YMCA offer yoga classes.
-The Healing Arts Center has been around a long time and it offers yoga classes to fit anyone’s schedule.
-And finally, we have not one but two new yoga studios in town.
-I have been to classes at both and have felt welcomed when I arrived and I left afterwards feeling in a much better place physically and mentally.
+There are several excellent yoga studios in Fredericksburg.
+I have been to classes at many of them and have felt welcomed when I arrived, and I left afterwards feeling in a much better place physically and mentally.

 I encourage you to try yoga.
 You can do it.
 It will improve your balance and flexibility.
 If you can’t get down on the floor there is chair yoga.
 Learning to follow your breath and stretch will help you feel calmer.
 Yoga is a wonderful adjunct for the treatment of anxiety.
 It has been helpful to me and to my clients as a tool to keep balanced when the terrain of life is rough.